verdverm/verdverm.github.io/_sr/02a-pge.md

 % \com{Is there any way to make it clear where the parameters are in this pseudo-code?
 % I can read the text and see what they would be, but it helps to have them quickly pointed out.
 When does done become true?
 Again, written in text but not clear just looking at the algo.

-% Nit-picky:
-% Where does TrainData and TestData come from?
-Parameters?
-% Does PPQ start empty?}